Apostasy in Islam by country: United Arab Emirates

 Apostasy is a crime in the United Arab Emirates.
 In 1978, UAE began the process of Islamising the nation's law, after its council of ministers voted to appoint a High Committee to identify all its laws that conflicted with Sharia.
 Among the many changes that followed, UAE incorporated hudud crimes of Sharia into its Penal Code – apostasy being one of them.
 Article 1 and Article 66 of UAE's Penal Code requires hudud crimes to be punished with the death penalty.

 UAE law considers it a crime and imposes penalties for using the Internet to preach against Islam or to proselytize Muslims inside the international borders of the nation.
 Its laws and officials do not recognize conversion from Islam to another religion.
 In contrast, conversion from another religion to Islam is recognized, and the government publishes through mass media an annual list of foreign residents who have converted to Islam.
-Though the punishment for apostasy is death there's no known case of legal persecution for apostasy and no known death penalty has been applied.
+Though the punishment for apostasy is death, there has been no known case of legal persecution for apostasy and no known death penalty has been applied.

 United Kingdom

 The Council of Ex-Muslims of Britain (CEMB) is the British branch of the Central Council of Ex-Muslims, who represent former Muslims who fear for their lives because they have renounced Islam.
 It was launched in Westminster on 22 June 2007.
 The Council protests against Islamic states that still punish Muslim apostates with death under the Sharia law.
 The council is led by Maryam Namazie, who was awarded Secularist of the Year in 2005 and has faced death threats.
 The British Humanist Association and National Secular Society sponsored the launch of the organisation and have supported its activities since.
 A July 2007 poll by the Policy Exchange think-tank revealed that 31% of British Muslims believed that leaving the Muslim religion should be punishable by death.

 CEMB assists about 350 ex-Muslims a year, the majority of whom have faced death threats from Islamists or family members.
 The number of ex-Muslims is unknown due to a lack of sociological studies on the issues and the reluctance of ex-Muslims to discuss their status openly.
-Writing for The Observer Andrew Anthony argued that ex-Muslims had failed to gain support from other progressive groups, due to caution about being labelled by other progressive movements as Islamophobic or racist.
+Writing for The Observer, Andrew Anthony argued that ex-Muslims had failed to gain support from other progressive groups, due to caution about being labelled by other progressive movements as Islamophobic or racist.

 In November 2015, the CEMB launched the social media campaign #ExMuslimBecause, encouraging ex-Muslims to come out and explain why they left Islam.
 Within two weeks, the hashtag had been used over a 100,000 times.
-Proponents argued that it should be possible to freely question and criticise Islam, opponents claimed the campaign was amongst other things 'hateful', and said the extremist excrescences of Islam were unfairly equated with the religion as a whole.
+Proponents argued that it should be possible to freely question and criticise Islam.

 Besides the CEMB, a new initiative for ex-Muslims, Faith to Faithless, was launched by Imtiaz Shams and Aliyah Saleem in early 2015.